12 Button Crafts and Repurpose Ideas: A comprehensive Guide

 Skill Level: Beginner

 Add a touch of whimsy to your kitchen with button fridge magnets.
-These little pops of color are quick to make and highly practical.
+These little pops of colour are quick to make and highly practical.

 Materials Needed: